animatedmax/spring-data-geode/src/main/markdown/reference/indexing.md

-In Spring Data for GemFire's XML schema (also called the SDG XML namespace), `index` bean declarations are not bound to a Region, unlike GemFire's native `cache.xml`.
+In Spring Data for GemFire's XML schema (also called the Spring Data for GemFire XML namespace), `index` bean declarations are not bound to a Region, unlike GemFire's native `cache.xml`.
 Rather, they are top-level elements similar to `<gfe:cache>` element.
 This lets you declare any